DevExpress-Examples/obsolete-richedit-for-core-how-to-integrate-the-control-into-a-blazor-server-application/Readme.md

 <script src="js/dx.richedit.min.js"></script>
 ```

 5. Create a JavaScript rich edit initializing function.
-For this, create the ```wwwroot/js/richedit-creator.js``` file and place the following content:
+For this, create a ```wwwroot/js/richedit-creator.js``` file and place the following content in it:

 ```javascript
 function createRichEdit(documentAsBase64) {